LiorZ/hdac8_thesis/thesis.rst

 ------------------------------

 	Below we describe the results obtained in the calibration process.
 This process resulted in a coarse set of parameters, to be refined on the whole training set as part of the classifier learning process.
 Usually, Each step of the calibration process involved changing one degree of freedom of a certain feature (such as - amount of sampling, constraints, etc) while maintaining the others fixed.
+	The performance of each simulation was evaluated by the Pearson correlation coefficient by averaging the score of the top 3 models with the lowest peptide , interface and reweighted score against.
+The tables that summarize the performance of each of these simulations can be found in the  `Calibration simulations and their performance` section, in the `Supplementary Material`_.
+Plots that show the distribution of score of each sequence against its experimental activity are available in section `Calibration`_ in the `Supplementary Material`_.

 	The first calibration round was made by taking 5 best binders and 5 bad binders, trying to generate a coarse set of parameters to be refined later using the entire training set.